Citi, Credit Suisse drop China's Ucommune U.S. IPO over valuation -sources

 Its IPO push comes just as Ping An Insurance's OneConnect Financial Technology cut its planned U.S. IPO and lowered its target valuation to up to $3.64 billion, well below the $7.5 billion in its maiden funding round last year.

-(Reporting by Scott Murdoch and Julie Zhu; Editing by Jennifer Hughes and Alexander Smith)
+(Reporting by Scott Murdoch and Julie Zhu Additional reporting by Joshua Franklin in New York Editing by Jennifer Hughes, Alexander Smith and Leslie Adler)

 ((julie.zhu1@thomsonreuters.com; +852 2843 6519; Reuters Messaging: julie.zhu1.thomsonreuters.com@reuters.net))